Symmetry and Approximate Symmetry for Solutions of Mixed Local-Nonlocal Singular Equations: Introduction and main results

-for some $C_0\geq 1.$ Then there exist positive constants $C>0$, $\gamma\in(0,1)$, depending only on $n,\; s,\; C_0,\; \|g\|_{C^{0,1}[0,C_0]},$ $\|k\|_{L^\infty(\overline{\Omega})}$ such that Here $\mathrm{def}(k)=\|\nabla^Tk\|_{L^\infty(\Omega)}+\|\partial^+_rk\|_{L^\infty(\Omega)}$, $\nabla^T=\nabla-\frac{x}{|x|}\partial_r$ and $\partial_r=\frac{x}{|x|}\cdot\nabla$. \end{Theorem} \begin{Remark} If the function $k$ is radial and radially decreasing, then $\mathrm{def}(k)=0$.
+with $\nabla^T=\nabla-\frac{x}{|x|}\partial_r$ and $\partial_r=\frac{x}{|x|}\cdot\nabla$. \end{Theorem} \begin{Remark} If the function $k$ is radial and radially decreasing, then $\mathrm{def}(k)=0$.
 Consequently, this estimate is consistent with the conclusion of Corollary \ref{Cor1}. \end{Remark} In order to prove this theorem, we adopt the ideas developed in \cite{Cozzi25, Cozzi24, Gatti}.
 However, the absence of a weak Harnack inequality and an analogue of Alexandroff-Bakelman-Pucci-type estimate for the mixed local-nonlocal nonhomogeneous equations with lower order terms prevent us to apply their method directly.
 Inspired by \cite{BV24, Garain25, GJ}, we establish a weak Harnack-type inequality (Proposition \ref{WHI}) for this setting, which is based on the Giorgi-Nash-Moser theory.
 An iteration technique is used to obtain an ABP-type inequality, which is reminiscent of \cite{Gatti}.
 Subsequently, using the moving plane technique, we conclude our result.

 This article is organized in the following way.
 In Section 2, we present all the functional spaces and several useful results.
 Section 3 is devoted to the proof of several preliminary results for Theorem \ref{T1}.
 Finally, in Sections 4 and 5, we provide a detailed proof of our main results. \\ \textbf{Notations:} For the rest of the paper, unless otherwise mentioned, we will use the following notations and assumptions: \begin{itemize}